tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/Activities/03-Stu_Creating_Tables/README.md

 # Creating Tables

-In this activity, you will use pgAdmin to recreate and query a table based on image provided to you.
+In this activity, you will use pgAdmin to recreate and query a table based on an image provided to you.

 ## Instructions

-**Note:** When defining the `state_property_tax_rate` column, use the `FLOAT` data type.

 1. Create a new database in pgAdmin named `state_info`.

 2. Using the query tool, create an empty table named `states`.
 Be sure to match the data types!

+    **Note:** When defining the `state_property_tax_rate` column, use the `FLOAT` data type.

 3. Insert data into the new table.
 The result should match the following image.